yashbhosale2403/first/README.md

 # first
-this is my first github repository.  <br>author-yash bhosale
+this is my first github repository.  <br>author-yash